 top of page

-Stress effects our immune system, reducing our ability to fight infections, as well as increasing our risk of cardiovascular diseases.
-So stress reducing practices such as yoga can help protect us and boost our immunity.
+Managing stress is important for maintaining a healthy immune system.
+High stress levels can weaken our ability to fight infections and increase the risk of cardiovascular diseases.
+Incorporating stress reducing practices such as yoga can help protect us and boost our immunity.

-In my group classes, as well as flexibility, we work on building strength, fitness, balance, endurance and focus.
-We also work on our breathing and bringing equilibrium to our body and mind.
+Join my group classes where we focus on building strength, fitness, balance, endurance and focus, all while enhancing our breathing and achieving equilibrium in both body and mind.

-I also teach private yoga lessons to individuals and groups (family, friends or corporate) in Raynes Park, Wimbledon, Morden, Merton Park, Motspur Park, New Malden, Worcester Park and surrounding areas.
+For those that prefer personalised instruction, I also teach private yoga lessons to individuals and groups in Raynes Park, Wimbledon, Morden, Merton Park, Motspur Park, New Malden, Worcester Park and surrounding areas.
 Please click here for details.

 Instagram